The Zoological Society of Milwaukee

 Helping the Milwaukee County Zoo maintain its reputation as Wisconsin's premier educational and cultural treasure is a big part of the Zoological Society's mission.
-Together, the Zoo and ZSM serve about 1.3 million Zoo visitors a year.
-The ZSM and Zoo work together to attract both a strong family base as well as a diverse, non-traditional audience through free days, targeted school programs, evening concerts, special events and other efforts.
-Thanks to the vision of community leaders and the generosity of many friends, the ZSM has invested millions in capital improvements to the Zoo.
-Through two capital campaigns, ZSM support, combined with matching dollars from Milwaukee County, has helped build animal homes that resemble natural habitats.
+Together, the Zoo and Society serve more than 1.3 million Zoo visitors a year.
+The Society and Zoo work together to attract both a strong family base as well as a diverse audience through free days, targeted school programs, evening concerts, special events and other efforts.
+Thanks to the vision of community leaders and the generosity of many friends, the Society has invested millions in capital improvements to the Zoo.
+The Society's support, through two capital campaigns, combined with matching dollars from Milwaukee County, has helped build animal homes that resemble natural habitats.
 These habitats include the Stearns Family Apes of Africa Pavilion, Primates of the World, the Herb & Nada Mahler Family Aviary, the Florence Mila Borchert Big Cat Country and the MillerCoors Giraffe Experience.

 "Zoo support" also means raising funds to cover the cost of maintaining and creating educational and innovative exhibits, designing signs and graphics at the Zoo, creating brochures and other promotional materials, and funding several of the Zoo's wildlife research and conservation projects.